-4.1 The revolving hosting of Joint Committee meetings by the Partnership local authorities has recommenced, with the next meeting to be hosted by Harlow District Council on 17 March 2022.
+4.1 The revolving hosting of Joint Committee meetings by the Partnership local authorities, and the cancellation of the meeting that was scheduled for 9 December 2021, means that this meeting is to be hosted by Tendring District Council with the Annual Meeting [23 June 2022] to be held at Colchester Town Hall.
+The subsequent meeting is then to be hosted by Harlow District Council on 27 October 2022.
 Hosting authorities will abide by any health and safety measures required by law at the time they are held.